MCMi460/TerrariaManhunt/README.md

 - Damageable NPCs (to balance out the Nurse)
 - Disabling spawn points for the Speedrunner
 - Disabling random teleportation potions for the Speedrunner
+- Expert and Master Mode drops on Normal Mode worlds
 - ...and more planned!
 All of the above are toggleable!

 Happy Manhunting!